Hundreds of Law Enforcement Professionals Gather at USF

 The goal is for attendees to gain a better understanding of the resources available to them, effective strategies that have worked well in recent past, and a deeper appreciation of ethical leadership--no matter how severe the crisis.

-The two-day event will include panel discussions, individual presentations from nationally recognized experts, and open forums.
-Keynote speakers include San Francisco Police Chief Greg Suhr (speaking Monday morning at 9 a.m.), Chief Bernard Melekian, director of the COPS Office (Community Oriented Policing Services) and one of the highest-ranking law enforcement officers in the Obama Administration (Monday at 2:45 p.m.), and Father Edward Malloy, President Emeritus of the University of Notre Dame (Tuesday at 8:45 a.m.).
+The two-day event included panel discussions, individual presentations from nationally recognized experts, and open forums.
+Keynote speakers included San Francisco Police Chief Greg Suhr (speaking Monday morning at 9 a.m.), Chief Bernard Melekian, director of the COPS Office (Community Oriented Policing Services) and one of the highest-ranking law enforcement officers in the Obama Administration (Monday at 2:45 p.m.), and Father Edward Malloy, President Emeritus of the University of Notre Dame (Tuesday at 8:45 a.m.).

 Proceeds from the symposium go to the Lieutenant Barbara Hammerman Memorial Scholarship, which is awarded to Law Enforcement Leadership students who exemplify positive leadership in their profession and within the USF learning community.

 In explaining the details of the symposium, Ribera commented, “USF is thrilled to be hosting this symposium.
-Our unique program, the International Institute of Criminal Justice Leadership, is dedicated to ethical leadership training for criminal justice managers, making our campus an appropriate venue for this prestigious event.
-We look forward to a productive two days.”
+Our unique program, the International Institute of Criminal Justice Leadership, is dedicated to ethical leadership training for criminal justice managers, making our campus an appropriate venue for this prestigious event.”

-The symposium will take place in the McLaren Conference Center on USF’s main campus, Monday and Tuesday, January 9-10, beginning at 8 a.m.
+The symposium took place in the McLaren Conference Center on USF’s main campus, Monday and Tuesday, January 9-10, beginning at 8 a.m.